pvcraven/arcade_book/source/chapters/04_print_statement/print_statement.rst

 Review Questions
 ^^^^^^^^^^^^^^^^

 #.
-What term refers to the values between the parentheses in function?
+What type of error (looking for one word) are we likely to get, if we mistype
+   a function name?
 #.
-What type of error are we likely to get, if we mistype a function name?
-#.
 If you forget to use parentheses when using a function, what type of error
-   will you get?
+   will you get (looking for one word)?
 #.
-What is the name of the style-guide for Python?
+What term refers to the values between the parentheses in function?
 #.
 What is the escape code for a double quote?
 #.
 What escape code is most commonly used to go to a new line?
 #.
 What will this print? ``print("Escape codes: \\\\")``
 #.
 What do you use to print a block of text without using multiple print statements
    or ``\n``?
+#.
+Write code to print ``Hello``.
+#.
+What is the name of the style-guide for Python?

 Online Coding Problems
 ^^^^^^^^^^^^^^^^^^^^^^